-&lt;sup>20 Practically, this has the same effect as s EX 65 (changes in application of FIF exemptions), which deems the disposition and reacquisition of the interest to be at its market value at the time of the change.
+22 Practically, this has the same effect as s EX 65 (changes in application of FIF exemptions), which deems the disposition and reacquisition of the interest to be at its market value at the time of the change.

-&lt;sup>21 Under subs (3)(d) and (5) of s EX 56.
+23 Under subs (3)(d) and (5) of s EX 56.

 The company does not publish or report on its market valuation to investors.
-The market value of the attributing interest is not readily available at the start of Amiria's income year as she cannot easily obtain a market valuation.
+The market value of the attributing interest at the start of Amiria's income year is not readily available as she cannot easily obtain a market valuation.
 She can apply the cost method to calculate her FIF income from the 2024 income year onwards and chooses to do so.